-The game plugins I’ll talk about today are all very easy to add to your website and completely free to use.
+The game plugins I’ll talk about today are all very easy to add to your WordPress site and completely free to use.
 As a bonus, we’ll also talk about a couple of premium paid alternatives that can up your gaming game.
 So to speak.

 But first, let’s take a look at the free options.